Vaccine Info

 Typhim VI Dosage and Side Effects

 Typhim VI is administered as an intramuscular injection.
-Vaccine efficacy is overall 74% in adults and 55% in children.
+The vaccine is overall 74% in adults and 55% in children.
 The safety profile has been reassessed based on clinical studies (15,000 people) and population surveillance.
 The most common side effects reported in children and adolescents (aged 2 to 17 years) are injection site reactions (pain: 53%; swelling or induration: 16%; redness: 14%), muscle pain (15%), and headaches (13%).
 In adults, pain at the injection site (76%), muscle pain (47%), and fatigue (25%).

 Typhim VI News 2011 - 2022